-- 3. Except for units that have unit assigned vehicles, when an officer is transferred from an unmarked to a marked assignment (or vice versa), and there is not a vehicle available, the officer will retain his/her existing PPV/SOFV until the proper type of PPV/SOFV becomes available. - 4.
-All deadlined or replacement vehicles will be turned into the Department's Fleet Manager. - 5.
+- 3. Except for units that have unit assigned vehicles, when an officer is transferred from an unmarked to a marked assignment (or vice versa), and there is not a vehicle available, the officer will retain his/her existing PPV/SOFV until the proper type of PPV/SOFV becomes available.
+When an officer is transferred from an unmarked PPV/SOFV assignment to a marked PPV/SOFV assignment (or vice versa) or moves into the County thereby making him/her eligible for the PPV program, he/she will receive whatever unmarked/marked vehicle is available at the time the officer is issued a PPV.
+However, the senior officer (Article 12) has choice of available vehicles.
+There is no requirement that the issued PPV be a new vehicle. - 4.
+All deadlined or replacement vehicles will be turned into the Department's Fleet Manager.
+When PPV/SOFV's are deadlined/replaced, the replacement vehicle shall be a new vehicle.
+Exceptions to this may occur only if the PPV/SOFV operator has been involved in two or more qualifying at-fault accidents within the twenty-four month period immediately preceding deadlining, or the PPV/SOFV operator's abuse/negligence in maintaining the PPV/SOFV caused the vehicle having to be replaced.
+In either of these two instances, the replacement PPV/SOFV may be a used vehicle.
+This used PPV/SOFV will not be eligible for the trade-in list as defined in #5 below until the officer has retained that vehicle for at least one (1) year. - a.
+To be considered qualifying, the collision must: - i.
+Be the fault of the employee; and - ii.
+Be deemed preventable on the part of the employee; and - iii.
+Result in an insurance claim equal to or greater than \$1,750 worth of damage to the vehicle for each occurrence. - b.
+Review of qualification will be made by the Collision Review Committee.
+If the committee is unable to reach a consensus, the majority vote will rule. - 5.
 When a used vehicle that had been assigned to a bargaining unit employee is going to be placed in the fleet, bargaining unit members within the affected unit will be asked in order of seniority, as defined in Article 12, to volunteer their PPV to be moved into the fleet.
 The officer volunteering a vehicle for fleet operations will receive a new vehicle as a replacement at the time their assigned vehicle is moved to fleet operations.

-Section P. Training
+Section P. Training.